awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

-# Using the AWS Serverless Application Repository to Deploy a Data Source Connector<a name="connect-data-source-serverless-app-repo"></a>
+# Using the AWS Serverless Application Repository to deploy a data source connector<a name="connect-data-source-serverless-app-repo"></a>

 To deploy a data source connector, you can use the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) instead of starting with the Athena console\.
 Use the AWS Serverless Application Repository to find the connector that you want to use, provide the parameters that the connector requires, and then deploy the connector to your account\.
 Then, after you deploy the connector, you use the Athena console to make the data source available to Athena\.

-## Deploying the Connector to Your Account<a name="connect-data-source-serverless-app-repo-deploying"></a>
+## Deploying the connector to Your Account<a name="connect-data-source-serverless-app-repo-deploying"></a>

 **Note**
 To use the Amazon Athena Federated Query feature, set your workgroup to Athena engine version 2\.
-For steps, see [Changing Athena Engine Versions](engine-versions-changing.md)\.
+For steps, see [Changing Athena engine versions](engine-versions-changing.md)\.

 **To use the AWS Serverless Application Repository to deploy a data source connector to your account**